itiden/statamic-backup/docs/drivers.md

 In this package a driver is a step the `Backuper` can take (if it's in the config file).

-For this package to use your driver it must implement the `BackupDriver` contract which defines three methods:
+For this package to use your driver it must implement the `BackupPipe` contract which defines three methods:

 - `getKey` this is used for identifying when a specific driver should be should run.
 - `restore` which runs on restore, gets a path like this `path/to/backup/driver_key`.